≡ Menu

 Can I qualify for life insurance if I have been diagnosed with Chronic Obstructive Pulmonary Disease (COPD)?

 COPD is a chronic lung disease that includes conditions such as chronic bronchitis and emphysema.
-It is characterized by a decrease in airflow and difficulty breathing, and is typically caused by long-term exposure to irritants such as tobacco smoke.
+It is characterized by a decrease in airflow and difficulty breathing and is typically caused by long-term exposure to irritants such as tobacco smoke.
 COPD can be a progressive disease and may require ongoing medical treatment and management.

 It’s also why…

-You may want to consider avoiding applying for a no medical exam term life insurance policy as well, seeing how these policies tend to be more difficult to qualify for after someone has been diagnosed with a pre-existing medical condition like COPD.
+You may want to consider avoiding applying for a no medical exam term life insurance policy as well, seeing how these policies tend to be more challenging to qualify for after someone has been diagnosed with a pre-existing medical condition like COPD.

 Why do life insurance companies care if I have been diagnosed with Chronic Pulmonary Disease (COPD)?